Author

 Christopher Boan has been covering sports and sports betting for more than seven years, including stops at ArizonaSports.com, the Tucson Weekly and the Green Valley News.

-Latest: The Washington Commanders selected Quarterback Jayden Daniels, 2023 Heisman Trophy winner out of LSU, with the second overall selection.
+In the 2024 draft, the Washington Commanders selected Quarterback Jayden Daniels, 2023 Heisman Trophy winner out of LSU, with the second overall selection.

 Now that the Super Bowl has come and gone at Virginia sportsbooks, it’s time for the NFL to shift from actual on-field action to the litany of personnel decisions that make the collective a year-round sport in the truest sense.